Hamjadidris/Hamjadidris/README.md

 #### About
 Here are some basic things to know about Hamjad;

-- ☁︎ Improving on my skills, determined to being the absolute best ,
+- <strong>☁︎ Improving on my skills, determined to being the absolute best,</strong>
-- ☁︎ I’m currently learning Fullstack Web Development,
+- <strong>☁︎ I’m currently learning Fullstack Web Development,</strong>
-- ☁︎ Excited and looking forward to collaborate and work on all web related projects ⚛︎,
+- <strong>☁︎ Excited and looking forward to collaborate and work on all web related projects ⚛︎,</strong>
 <!--- 🤔 I’m looking for help with-->
 - 💬 <strong>lets talk ☎︎,</strong>
 - 📫 <strong>How to reach me ✉︎:</strong> Email: dajmahsirdi@gmail.com, Phone: +2348127127270,